hypothete/gmagic/README.md

 **Add Background** is just a special-case version of Add Polygon - it's a preset that draws a polygon box to cover the Canvas, and the new command places itself in back of all of your other commands.

-While a command is active, two new buttons will appear in this menu: **Add Points** and **Edit Points**.
-Add Points is crude, in that when it is selected (it will have a blue border) and you click on the Canvas, a new point will be added after the last point you added to the command.
+While a command is active, three new buttons will appear in this menu: **Add Points**, **Edit Points**, and **Move Points**.
+Add Points is simple, in that when it is selected (it will have a blue border) and you click on the Canvas, a new point will be added after the last point you added to the command.
 You might need to switch to Edit Points and move things around to your liking.
-Edit Points lets you drag existing points to new locations on the Canvas.
+Edit Points lets you drag existing points to new locations on the Canvas, and Move Points lets you drag whole commands around.

 **Import/Export** calls up a modal that lets you import a drawing previously exported as JSON, and also save your drawing as either JSON or proprietary PICO-8 markup.
 PICO-8 doesn't have polygon and polyline commmands, so I've written some myself.
 This section will be updated when the code is ready to share.